 1. Ask workers about their work-life balance needs

-Start with a work-life balance survey to learn more about what your employees really need.
-You might have a general theory about what a proper work-life balance looks like.
-But you need to know how your employees are actually doing and what they need to achieve work-life balance.
+Start with a work-life balance survey to learn more about your employees’ needs and well-being.
+You might have a general theory about a proper work-life balance.
+But you need to know how your employees are doing to achieve work-life balance.

-Burnout is real, and it can damage both employee health and company productivity.
+Burnout is real and it can damage both employee health and company productivity.
 If you are a business owner, you know this from personal experience.

-- Increased risk of heart attacks and strokes
+- Increased risk of heart attacks and strokes.

-- Exacerbated anxiety and depression
+- Exacerbated anxiety and depression.

-On the flip side, studies show that when companies work to promote a good work-life balance, the whole organization enjoys the benefits.
+Studies show that when companies promote a good work-life balance, the whole organization enjoys the benefits.
 Employees who feel better are more productive.
 They feel invested in their work.

 3. Educate employees about work-life balance

-4. Embrace flextime for work-life balance goals
+<h2>4.
+Embrace flextime for work-life balance goals

-5. Support telecommuting employees
+5. Support telecommuting or remote employees

-6. Spend time working smarter, not harder
+6. Work smarter, not harder

 7. Set the example of a healthy work-life balance

-As part of your example and education process for employees, show them and remind them to get up and stretch, walk around outside, take a reasonable lunch break, and not forget about their vacation time.
+As part of the education process for employees, remind them to get up, stretch, and walk around outside.
+They should take a reasonable lunch break and not forget about their vacation time.

 9. Let employees bring the home to work

 Also, consider providing childcare onsite.
-This reduces commute time and stress for your employees and can provide peace of mind.
+This reduces commute time and stress for your employees and poor work-life balance.
 Showing that you appreciate your employees for who they are outside of work improves company culture.

 10. Promote employee health initiatives

 You could also arrange for discount gym or fitness center memberships near the office.
 Try company health goals like taking so many steps each day.
 Of course, any group activity or challenge must be planned to be inclusive of all employees.
-This means offering options for anyone with disabilities to participate.
+This means offering options for all levels of ability.

 11. Promote fun and creativity